Spain

 Begin your Experiment in Spain’s capital, Madrid, exploring the famous sights, museums, and neighborhoods while trying authentic foods such as paella and pulpo.
 Take a day trip to Toledo, the “Imperial City,” known for its 2,000+ years of history, before continuing on to the province of Andalucía in southern Spain, where you will dive into intensive Spanish language classes.

 Your Spanish language immersion continues with a stay in an Andalusian town, where you will enjoy home-cooked meals and visit local markets, beaches, and cafés with your friends and host family.
-Experience Spain’s outdoors during activities such as trekking along a river and canoeing.
+Experience Spain’s outdoors with activities in beautiful natural landscapes.

 Return to Madrid for final reflection and language practice before departing for home.